Link Search Menu Expand Document

 notes:

-- Authored a custom k8s operator in Go to satisfy a particular business need.
+- Authored a custom k8s operator in Go to streamline our backup/restore process, eliminating manual operational tasks on a product that was entering maintenance mode.

 - Developed CI/CD pipelines using Google Cloud Build and CircleCI.